 The claim construction issue was whether the device was required to be pleated.
 As the defendant pointed out, all of the disclosed embodiments were pleated.
 In terms of the actual description, the drafter was careful to begin the Summary of the Invention with, “The present invention is an implantable prosthesis and a method for reinforcing and repairing a weakened muscular wall,”21 so the “invention” was not directly described.
 Some 50 lines later, however, in the following paragraph, the drafter wrote: “The implant includes a pleated surface …” Because that sentence occurred in the Summary of the Invention: a location, according to the court, that “can signal the likelihood that the statement will support a limiting definition of a claim term,” the court concluded that the patent was “defined globally as requiring a pleated surface.”22

 The rationale underlying this analysis can be clearly seen in what is often cited as the fundamental decision in this area, SciMed Life Systems, Inc. v.
-Advanced Cardiovascular Systems, Inc.23 The technology at issue in SciMed concerned balloon catheters, shown in Fig. 3, used in angioplasty procedures.
+Advanced Cardiovascular Systems, Inc.23 The technology concerned balloon catheters, shown in Fig. 3, used in angioplasty procedures.
 These catheters include two passageways, or lumens—a guidewire lumen, which rides over the guide wire extended into a patient’s artery; and an inflation lumen, which connects to the balloon and upon inflation, compresses the material blocking the artery to facilitate vascular flow.
 Two-lumen designs were known in the art, specifically including a coaxial design, in which the

 graphics\pub04634\vol001\ch0001\ch1-3_001.r001.tiff